 The night Lost ended, my family and I silently retreated to different rooms of the house and wondered what had happened (literally — we didn’t know).
 In my dark living room, I thought I was only saying goodbye to Jack, Hurley, and the island.
 But I was saying goodbye to a lot more.
 I was saying goodbye to the way I consumed television.

 Now, I watch whatever I want, whenever I want.
-TV has become individualized to suit my schedule and my needs.
+TV has become individualised to suit my schedule and my needs.
 Convenience is great, yes — but so was a community of devoted, partially deranged viewers, willing to place their trust in showrunners harnessing a narrative with a runaway imagination.

 I’ll miss a show like Lost, which asked so much of its viewers, which gave us things we’d never asked for, and which offered us the best opportunity of all: something to think about, together.